"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

-In a moment, Albus was surrounded by people clapping him on the back and giving him their good wishes.
-Someone handed him a plate with a large slab of sticky chocolate cake, decorated in green icing, and Albus looked up - and up - into the smiling face and twinkling black eyes of Hagrid, Hogwarts' enormous Care of Magical Creatures master.
+In a moment, Albus was surrounded by people clapping him on the back and giving him their good wishes for his birthday.
+Someone handed him a plate with a large slab of sticky chocolate gateau, decorated in green icing, and Albus looked up - and up - into the smiling, white-bearded face and twinkling black eyes of Hagrid, Hogwarts' enormous gamekeeper.

 "Thanks, Hagrid," said Albus uncomfortably.